collaborative-music-lab/NIME/README.md

 * **I don't seem to have git installed**
 If you don't have the git tools installed on your computer, follow the directions here:
   * https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+  ## Troubleshooting

+  * **I don't see data getting to PD**
+You can check communication in the python script by enabling either one or the other of the below settings to 1.

+RAW_INCOMING_SERIAL_MONITOR = 1
+ - will show raw data coming over serial from ESP32 PACKET_INCOMING_SERIAL_MONITOR = 1
+- will show packets being sent over UDP

+Make sure to set these back to 0 after debugging as they slow things down a lot

+  * **I set 'RAW_INCOMING_SERIAL_MONITOR' to 1 and don't see anything in the Python console'** Try reprogramming the ESP32 with a recent firmware

+  * **I can see raw data, and packets in python but don't see anything in PD** Make sure there isn't another PD or python script running in the background.
+Try looking in your activity monitor or other list of running processes and kill any python scripts, and quit and restart PD.